Become a Gold Sponsor

 Query performance

-When you run query to the database there’re several things that happens:
+When you run a query on the database, there are several things that happen:

 With prepared statements you do SQL concatenation once on the Drizzle ORM side and then database driver is able to reuse precompiled binary SQL instead of parsing query all the time.
 It has extreme performance benefits on large SQL queries.